Skip to content

 Rule priority

 Check that you configured your custom rule at the correct priority.
-AWS WAF evaluates rules in numeric order, and then stops at the first rule that has an Allow, Block, or CAPTCHA terminating action.
-If your custom rule has a higher numeric priority than the terminating rule, then the request isn't evaluated against the custom rule.
+AWS WAF evaluates rules in numeric order and then stops at the first rule that has an Allow, Block, or CAPTCHA terminating action.
+If your custom rule has a higher numeric priority than the terminating rule, then AWS WAF doesn’t evaluate the request against the custom rule.
 For more information, see How AWS WAF handles rule and rule group actions in a web ACL.

 For example, you create a custom Allow rule to allow a request that an AWS Managed Rules rules group blocked.
 You must lower the numeric priority of your custom rule so that it's evaluated before the AWS Managed Rules rule group.

 You can use the AWS WAF console to update your rule priority.
 You can also use the UpdateWebACL or UpdateRuleGroup API calls to update your rule priority.
-Or, Run the update-web-acl or update-rule-group AWS Command Line Interface (AWS CLI) commands.
+Or, you can run the update-web-acl or update-rule-group AWS CLI commands.

 Text transformation